-"Saint Mary's involvement in

-nation,"

-June

-sive

-each

-pay at least some of the extra

-cost.
-The private institutions

-determine the number of students that may receive aid and

-the amount of tuition it will cover, and the VA matches this

-Up to five qualifying students

-could potentially attend the

-school free of charge for the

-2009-2010 academic year, as a result of the agreement between

-Saint Mary's is awarding this

-financial aid on a first come, first

-serve basis.
-The five slots have

-"At the time this new program

-was announced we had already

-set our aid budget for the 2009-

-10," director of financial aid Kathleen Brown said.
-"In addition, as with any new program

-there were a lot of unknowns at

-the time we had to make our

-commitment, such as how many

-of our students would qualify and

-how much it would cost.
-For these reasons we tried to be fiscally responsible while still showing our support for veterans and

-Saint Mary's will review the effects of the program on the stu-dents and the College at the end

-of the fall and will make a decision about changes for the following academic

-ear.
-One factor

-that will influence

-the number of

-award offered

-Saint Mary's and the VA.
+Saint Mary's is awarding this financial aid on a first come, first serve basis.
+The five slots have not yet been filled.
+"At the time this new program was announced we had already set our aid budget for the 2009-10," director of financial aid Kathleen Brown said.
+"In addition, as with any new program there were a lot of unknowns at the time we had to make our commitment, such as how many of our students would qualify and how much it would cost.
+For these reasons we tried to be fiscally responsible while still showing our support for veterans and their families."
+Saint Mary's will review the effects of the program on the students and the College at the end of the fall and will make a decision about changes for the following academic year.
+One factor that will influence the number of award offered next year is the amount of interest the program draws this year, Brown said.
+"There has been a lot of interest, both from students enrolling this year and high school students who are in the middle of their college search," Brown said.
+Although there are only five slots available, Saint Mary's has committed to providing the maximum amount possible for those five students - up to 50 percent of the tuition and fees not already covered by the Post-9/11 GI Bill.
+Brown is positive about this program and its benefits for the College and those who are eligi- "First, we're excited at the possibility of potentially enrolling more veterans, and their children, at Saint Mary's College," Brown said.
+"By the nature of their experiences veterans and their children can contribute in unique ways to the diversity of our student body and enhance the learning experience for all of our students.
+Second, this program provides one more way we can make a Saint Mary's education affordable for more families."
+Contact Megan Loney at mloney01@saintmarys.edu